 The 1000 Dreams Scholarship provides one-time educational assistance for college-aged women throughout the United States.
 The intention is to provide access to educational opportunities beyond tuition.

 The CREW Network Foundation scholarship program supports future female leaders as they pursue university-level education that will lead to careers in commercial real estate.
-Through generous donors, Scholarship Endowment Founders and scholarship program partner PGIM Real Estate, fifteen (15) academic scholarships will be awarded.
+Full-time undergraduate junior, seniors, and graduate students may apply.

 To encourage more women to pursue education and careers in business, Empaxis is supporting scholarships to assist women with their educational expenses.
 Applicants should demonstrate an interest in pursuing education in business or entrepreneurship.